jyock97/unity_2d_action_platformer/README.md

       The Player can be damaged by enemies.
 Reducing her Life amount by 1.

-      After receiving damage, the player become invulnerable.
+      After receiving damage, the player becomes invulnerable.

-      When the Life get to 0, the player die.
+      When the Life gets to 0, the player dies.

    3. ### Invulnerability

-      The Player will no receive damage for an amount of time.
+      The Player will not receive damage for an amount of time.

       **Custom Values:**